BUU22594 Organisation Change for Sustainable Futures 2025/26

 Textbooks and Required Resources

 All required readings are specified in the course schedule.
-There will be two to three pieces of content (book chapter/paper/report/podcast etc) to review before seminar.
+Please review all weekly readings before that week's lecture.

 Required core course textbook